oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 These transformations take two parameters.
 The first parameter MUST be an [expression](#Expression) that is [evaluable on the input set as a collection](#ExpressionsEvaluableonaCollection), without reference to an individual instance (and which therefore cannot be a property path).
 The second parameter MUST be an expression that is evaluated on each instance of the input set in turn.

 The output set is constructed as follows:
 1. Let $A$ be a copy of the input set with a total order that need not extend any existing order but is completely chosen by the service.
-The total order MUST be stable across requests. ($A$'s is the order of the eventual output set of this transformation.)
+The total order MUST be stable across requests.
+(This is the order of the eventual output set of this transformation.)
-2. Let $B$ be a copy of $A$ that is [stable-sorted](#SamenessandPrecedence) in ascending (for transformations starting with `bottom`) or descending (for transformations starting with `top`) order of the value specified in the second parameter. ($B$'s is the order in which contributions to the output set are considered.)
+2. Let $B$ be a copy of $A$ that is [stable-sorted](#SamenessandOrder) in ascending (for transformations starting with `bottom`) or descending (for transformations starting with `top`) order of the value specified in the second parameter.
+(This is the order in which contributions to the output set are considered.)
 3. Start with an empty output set.
 4. Loop over $B$ in its total order.
 5. Exit the loop if a condition is met.
 This condition depends on the transformation being executed and is given in the subsections below.
 6. Insert the current item of the loop into the output set in the order of $A$.
 7. Continue the loop.

-For example, if the input set consists of non-transient entities and the datastore contains an index ordered by the second parameter and then the entity-id, a service may implement this algorithm with $A=B$ ordered like this index.
+For example, if the input set consists of non-transient entities and the datastore contains an index ordered by the second parameter and then the entity id, a service may implement this algorithm with $A=B$ ordered like this index.

 The order of the output set can be influenced with a subsequent [`orderby`](#Transformationorderby) transformation.